JPedro2/Cloud-Native-Demo/README.md

 - **[AppDynamics](https://www.appdynamics.com/) for _App_ and _Cluster_ visibility:** The _FrontEnd_ service is versioned and
   instrumented with AppDynamics for [application performance monitoring](https://www.appdynamics.com/product/application-performance-monitoring).
 The k8s cluster is instrumented with AppDynamics [Cluster Agent](https://www.appdynamics.com/solutions/kubernetes-monitoring) to monitor the health of of the entire cluster, including every node and namespace down to the container level. [**GET YOUR APPDYNAMICS FREE TRIAL HERE**](https://www.appdynamics.com/free-trial/).
-- **[ThousandEyes](https://www.thousandeyes.com/) for external Network visibility and end-user experience:** _ThousandEyes_ [Browser Synthetics](https://www.thousandeyes.com/product/browser-synthetics) simulate users interacting with the application.
+- **[ThousandEyes](https://www.thousandeyes.com/) for external Network visibility and end-user experience:** _ThousandEyes_ [Browser Synthetics](https://www.thousandeyes.com/product/browser-synthetics) simulates users interacting with the application.
 ThousandEyes Cloud Agents were deployed, across the globe, to simulate these interactions and provide metrics, such as _availability_, _response time_, _latency_, _transaction times_, _errors_. [**GET YOUR THOUSANDEYES FREE TRIAL HERE**](https://www.thousandeyes.com/signup/).
 - **[ThousandEyes & AppDynamics Integration](https://www.appdynamics.com/product/network-monitoring) for complete application service visibility:**
   ThousandEyes alerts are natively configured to trigger alerts in AppDynamics to correlate external network and user experience problems with internal application metrics.
 - **[Cloud Operations (Stackdriver)](https://cloud.google.com/products/operations):** Many services